population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     benefits, but there was only one observation representing a change, so we do not have any variation to conduct a conditional ordered logit estimation.

-[^8]: As our point estimates are relative to non-lockdown periods, we
-    present the mean of outcome variables in non-lockdown periods at the bottom of each column.

 [^9]: While not focusing on lockdowns, one prior study
 	finds evidence that the pandemic itself led to a switch in